kasiakalemba/Matplotlib-Basics/README.md

 ## Skills Displayed:
 * Reading data from large external files
-* Navigation and exploration of large dataframes
+* Navigation, exploration and cleaning of large dataframes
 * Generation of plots using Matplotlib in Jupyter Notebook
 * Basic statistics and calculations using pandas